« back to list

 - It becomes the responsibility of the department to work directly with the organization to plan, coordinate and participate with all aspects of the event.

 - A RISD department or organization that proposes to co-sponsor an event must apply for approval to do so.
 RISD academic departments must receive approval from the Provost.
 RISD student groups must receive approval from the Center for Student Involvement (CSI).
 The CSI must receive approval from the Dean of Students.
-Administrative units must receive approval from the Executive VP for Finance and Administration
+Administrative units must receive approval from the Chief Operating Officer

 - Depending on the nature of the event, the usual rental fee may be waived at the discretion of the Provost or designee for events co-sponsored by a RISD academic departments.
 Similarly, the usual rental fee may be waived at the discretion of the Dean of Students for events co-sponsored by CSI.
-For administrative units, the waiver decision will be made by the Executive VP for Finance and Administration.
+For administrative units, the waiver decision will be made by the Chief Operating Officer.

 - Direct costs for Public Safety, custodial, and audio/visual services will be charged to the account number of the departmental co-sponsor.
 It will be up to the RISD department to get reimbursed by the outside group if they wish to do so.